trezor/trezor-suite/tmp_onboarding-todos.md

 TODOs:
-- Check first few steps and put back usage of Onboarding.Button.Cta/Alt/Back
-- Fix separate modal flows for backup, recovery, fw update and fix them
 - check-seed step is probably still useful, but maybe it can be handled directly in Firmware update component
 - Welcome screen should be used separately
+- Unexpected stated overhaul
 - Welcome step:
-    - security check, hologram tooltip
+    - finish texts for security check, hologram tooltip design
 - Firmware step:
     - Tooltip design for changelog
     - Animations for connecting/disconnecting device modals
-    - separate flows needs to be able to show pin matrix
 - Generate seed step:
     - DISALLOWED_IS_NOT_SAME_DEVICE doesn't work
+    - User clicks new wallet then quickly hits back button and recovery => few secs later "backup" step pops out
 - Backup step:
     - missing proper icons for instructions what user should not do with a seed
     - Skip modals